DECLARING A MAJOR

 Board of Trustees Scholarship

 The Board of Trustees Scholarship is awarded to incoming students who have demonstrated exemplary academic achievement.
-Scholarships will be awarded in the form of a tuition credit, not cash, and are applied each semester towards a student's tuition and fees.
-Students receiving this scholarship will receive $1,000, $1,500 or $2,000 per semester, pending they meet the following minimum requirements:
+Scholarships will be awarded in the form of a tuition credit, not cash, and are applied each semester towards a student’s tuition and fees.
+Students receiving this scholarship will receive up to $1,000, $1,500 or $2,000, per semester, pending they meet the following minimum requirements: Scholarships cannot exceed tuition charges.
+SUVA Scholarships are a tuition credit and are limited to the amount of tuition the student owes.
+Scholarships cannot create a credit disbursed to the student or on the student’s behalf.

 Students must meet ONE of the following requirements: